Tiogaplanet/Experimenting-with-the-MiP/README.md

 # Experimenting with the MiP
 This is a place to organize all my thoughts and experimation on [WowWee's MiP](https://www.wowwee.com/mip/) robot.
 Most of what is collected here relates to interfacing with  MiP using various microcontrollers connected via the internal hardware universal asynchronous receiver transmitter (UART) port.
+This readme contains information I've gathered while working on MiP.
+My experiments can be found in the [wiki](https://github.com/Tiogaplanet/Experimenting-with-the-MiP/wiki).

 ## Acknowledgement
 Thanks go out to [adamgreen](https://github.com/adamgreen) for breathing new life into this project.
 Without his help in correcting a design flaw in the original [ProMini-Pack](https://github.com/sparkfun/MiP_ProMini-Pack) I'd probably still be wondering why I can't get an Arduino to talk to the MiP.
 He revised the ProMini-Pack to use the 5V, 16MHz version of the ATmega328P and subsequently ported his [MiP C API](https://github.com/adamgreen/MiP-Capi) to the ProMini making it incredibly easy to write Arduino sketches to control MiP.
 His revised and working board along with its supporting library are available for [download](https://github.com/adamgreen/MiP_ProMini-Pack).
 You can read [the issue](https://github.com/WowWeeLabs/MiP-BLE-Protocol/issues/18) that broke through my stagnant effort to connect an Arduino to MiP which, while posted to one of WowWee's repositories, was ultimately found to be a problem on the original ProMini-Pack.